-Did you know that some dog breeds can’t swim?
-Educate yourself and keep your loved ones safe around water with our water safety for dogs tips!
+Not all dogs like the water and know how to dog paddle.
+Educate yourself and keep your furry loved ones safe around water with our water safety tips for dogs.

 While not all dog breeds are meant for serious swimming, they can still enjoy the water.
 Splashing around in a kiddie pool is just right for smaller dogs, older ones or any hot dog on a summer day.
 Pick one up for a pooch pool party right in your backyard.
 For pups who can paddle, follow along with water safety tips below.